Prism sight: History

+The 2.5x Carl Zeiss “Glasvisier 16” bifocal scope was designed for use in low light conditions that would work in conjunction with a clip-on Zeiss front cover sight post with a luminous white painted triangle.
+The top point of the triangle is used similar to a front sight post by lining it up with the top edge of the magnified lower section of the rear scope lens.

 A well-known later example is the fixed-magnification Trijicon ACOG which has been used in combat by the US Marine Corps, US Army and USSOCOM.

 In the 2010s, several manufacturers including Trijicon, and Vortex began offering prism sights on the consumer market.

-On 2019 October 1, the Chinese QBZ-191 automatic rifle was formally revealed at the 70th Anniversary National Day military parade, and comes standard with a new 3× daylight prismatic sight called QMK152 and QMK-171A.
+In October 2019, the Chinese QBZ-191 automatic rifle was revealed at the 70th Anniversary National Day military parade.
+It has a 3× daylight prismatic sight called QMK152 and QMK-171A.